-Does my spouse have to meet the Bishop with me?
+Does my spouse have to meet the Endorser with me?

-Although it is preferred by the Bishop to meet the candidate's spouse, it is not mandatory if this will cause undue hardship.
+Although it is preferred to meet with the candidate's spouse, it is not mandatory if this will cause undue hardship.

 Can I be endorsed before I am ordained with the Reformed Episcopal Church?